osg-htc/docs/docs/worker-node/install-singularity.md

     `--net=host` option in Docker).

-    Disabling network namespaces blocks the systemd PrivateNetwork feature, which no default enabled EL 7 services depend on but some EL 8 services do.
+    Disabling network namespaces blocks the systemd PrivateNetwork feature, which is a feature that is used by some EL 8 services.
+    It is also configured for some EL 7 services but they are all disabled by default.
 To check them all, look for PrivateNetwork in `/lib/systemd/system/*.service` and see which of those services are enabled but failed to start.
 The only default such service on EL 8 is systemd-hostnamed, and a popular non-default such service is